ilmuratore/ilmuratore/README.md

 ### Current Projects
 - I am currently developing small web applications, handling both the back-end and front-end development.
+- **NexCoreCRM**: a simplified and scalable CRM for business agency ( insurance, management, inventory etc.. )
+-**Tiddo**: a first version of toDo app with groups functionality.
 - **Vorpal**: A complete video game/website set in a fantasy world created entirely from scratch, implementing various advanced and cutting-edge technologies.
-- **Portfolio Personal Page**: a personal portfolio with Angular18 and TailwindCSS
-- **Persona-CRM**: a simplified and scalable CRM for business agency ( insurance, management, inventory etc.. )
+-**Portfolio**: My personal Portfolio with all my works.
+Link: https://portfolio-psi-tan-23.vercel.app/
 - **LandingPages**: a simply Marketin Pages for some clients with UI/UX experience